Algebraic Methods and Computational Strategies for Pseudoinverse-Based MR Image Reconstruction (Pinv-Recon): Methods

-Three different coil combination methods were compared, root-sum-of-squares coil combination post-reconstruction, sensitivity-based coil combination post-reconstruction, and coil combination via integrating the coil sensitivity map in Pinv-Recon.
-In addition, overdiscretized reconstruction was demonstrated.
-The sample noise matrix was included to optimize SNR (Eq.~\ref{eq:snr_optimal_recon}).
-As this is a relatively low SNR case, the SVD threshold was manually adjusted to 85\% of the cumulative energy.
-For each timestep, the mean SNR was calculated by using a mask of the summed time-series image on Pyruvate to differentiate between signal and noise.
+All reconstructions were performed using the equations outlined in Section 2.
+Details of the acquisition of each dataset are as follows:

+\textbf{Hyperpolarized Carbon-13 Dataset:} A healthy volunteer was scanned after IV injection of 35~mL ofhyperpolarized [1-\(^{13}\)C]pyruvate (polarized for approximately 4 hours in the SPINlab (GE Healthcare, WI, USA)).
+The acquisition was a spectral-spatial single-arm spiral sequence covering a 240 × 240~mm field-of-view with eight 20~mm slices; flip angles were 5° for pyruvate, 15° for lactate, and 60° for bicarbonate, acquired at 4~s intervals.
+The scan was performed on a GE 3T Premier (GE Healthcare, WI, USA) system using an 8-channel transmit-receive \(^{13}\)C/\(^{1}\)H head coil (Rapid Biomedical, Rimpar, Germany).
+Coil sensitivity maps were estimated via polynomial smoothing of pyruvate images from each individual coil and normalized by the sum-of-squares of all coils.
 This project was approved by the University of Nottingham Medical School Ethics Committee (Ref: 416-1911 BRAIN DNP) and was conducted in accordance with the standards set by the latest version of the Declaration of Helsinki, except for registration in a database.
-Informed, written consent was obtained from the volunteer beforehand.
+Informed, written consent was obtained from the volunteer before participation.